 • Battery cut off with pull cord

-The car, complete with new added roll cage, was then sent to our Porsche Recommended Reparier and Bodyshop, Chartwells in Derby, to be painted in Carrera White.
+The car, complete with new added roll cage, was then sent to our Porsche Recommended Reparier and Bodyshop, Chartwells in Derby, to be painted in Carrara White.
 This colour would be the base to our chosen livery.

-Robert Coterill, one of our Porsche-trained Technicians who has 30 years’ experience with the Porsche brand, carried out the engine work.
+Robert Cotterill, one of our Porsche-trained Technicians who has 30 years’ experience with the Porsche brand, carried out the engine work.
 All components of the engine were taken off, checked and cleaned before the process of rebuilding could begin.

 To ensure the engine was working to the best of its ability during racing, all the bearings, gaskets, chains and tensioners were replaced.